30 Most Famous Landmarks in North America

 Even if you've never been to the USA, you have probably heard of the Golden Gate Bridge.
 It is one of the most well-known bridges in the world and a very famous landmark in California.
 The bridge connects San Francisco to Marin County and was completed in 1937.
 It is a must on your San Francisco itinerary!

 The Golden Gate Bridge is 2.7 km long and was the longest main suspension bridge in America until it was overtaken by the Verrazzano Narrows Bridge in New York City in 1964.

 You can find wildflowers that bloom throughout the year within the park, along with streams, rivers, and waterfalls as you hike along the trails.
-Some noteworthy attractions in this national park include:
+Some noteworthy attractions in this famous NC landmark include:

 Whenever you're in America, and you want to understand the roots of the country, the Independence Hall in Philadelphia, Pennsylvania, is a landmark that you should add to your list.

 The Independence Hall is located within the Independence National Historical Park and is one of the most famous landmarks in America.
 It is, after all, the place where the country was founded when the Declaration of Independence was signed in 1778.